-Personally, I don’t believe that feminizing herbs should be looked upon as an across-the-board replacement to traditional HRT.
-Treat them rather as a milder, gentler and a maybe healthier approach to a doctor-prescribed regimen of hormone replacement therapy.
+Personally, I don’t believe that feminizing herbs should be looked upon as an across-the-board replacement to traditional FHT.
+Treat them rather as a milder, gentler and a maybe healthier approach to a doctor-prescribed regimen of feminizing hormone therapy.

-Or use them as a herbal-bridge to traditional HRT.
+Or use them as a herbal-bridge to traditional FHT.

-Because feminization herbs are naturally occuring—no prescription necessary—doesn’t mean that they should be taken lightly.
-On the contrary, some of the herbs I’ve mentioned here are remarkably potent, and deserve the required amount respect.
+Because feminization herbs are naturally occurring—no prescription necessary—doesn’t mean that they should be taken lightly.
+On the contrary, some of the herbs I’ve mentioned here are remarkably potent, and deserve the required amount or respect.

 If you do choose to experiment with any of these herbs that increase estrogen, my advice would be to monitor your dosage carefully.
 It can sometimes take a week or two for your body to adapt to them.

-Also, be patient.
-Any noticeable results will take some time, and it’s usually longer than you might wish it to be.
-Like other aspects of the journey to feminization, your sissification process will politely, and sometimes not so politely, refuse to be rushed.
+You gotta be patient.
+Noticeable results will take some time, and it’s usually longer than you might wish it to be.
+Like other aspects of the journey to feminization, Your Sissification Process (that’s the title of an article that I wrote and something you might be interested in reading about) will politely, and sometimes not so politely, refuse to be rushed.